Martinsbl/ble-workshop/tutorial/Part_2.md

 The goal of this workshop is to control a servo ([SG90 Datahseet](http://www.ee.ic.ac.uk/pcheung/teaching/DE1_EE/stores/sg90_datasheet.pdf)) with a phone using BLE.
 The angle of the servo arm is manipulated using a PWM signal with varying duty cycle, so in this next part of the workshop we will add the necessary PWM driver files to our project, initiate the drivers, and implement a simple function for controlling the servo.

 ## The nRF52840's PWM Peripheral
 The [PWM](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.nrf52840.ps/pwm.html?cp=2_0_0_5_16) peripheral in the nRF52840 includes four separate instances, also known as modules.
 Each instance controls groups of four different PWM channels.
-This allows you to control up to 16 individual PWM channeles.
+This allows you to control up to 16 individual PWM channels.

 ## Adding files to our project
 1. The first thing we need to do is to add the [PWM driver's](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.0.0/hardware_driver_pwm.html?cp=4_0_0_2_0_8) source code to our project.
-Do that by righclicking on the "Application" folder in the Project Item vindow and click "Add Existing File":
+Do that by righ-clicking on the "Application" folder in the Project Item window and click "Add Existing File":

     ![Add existing file](./images/part2/add_file.png)